LBCrion/sfwbar/doc/sfwbar-network.rst

 SYNOPSIS
 ========

-The network module tracks te state of the current network connection.
+The network module tracks the state of the current network connection.

 Expression Functions
 ====================